pcnate/pcnate_sublime_settings/README.md

 # pcnate_sublime_settings
-settings that I like to use within Sublime Text
+User and syntax settings that I like to use within Sublime Text 2